 CHEMICALS THAT CAN CAUSE AND/OR AGGRAVATE ACNE

-Various chemicals are potent and, when they come into contact with the skin, aggravate acne.
+Various chemicals are potent and when in contact with the skin, aggravate acne.

-- Coal tars - which a roofer comes into contact with
+- Coal tars - a roofer comes into contact with tar.

-- Chlorinated industrial chemicals - may induce the occupational skin disorder known as chloracne.
+- Chlorinated industrial chemicals - may induce an occupational skin disorder known as chloracne.

-- Dioxin - a chemical found in herbicides, and may cause cancer and other harmful side effects.
+- Dioxin - a chemical found in herbicides which may cause cancer and other harmful side effects.